 What do students do in this clinic?

-Represent non-citizen clients applying for political asylum; immigration status for victims of domestic violence, violent crimes, or trafficking; family-based immigration status; or other relief.
-Students also spend two full days a semester at the Immigration Center in Fort Snelling interviewing and representing detained non-citizens in hearings.
+Students represent non-citizen clients who are applying for political asylum, immigration status for victims of domestic violence, violent crimes, or trafficking, family-based immigration status; or other relief.

 What happens in the classroom component?

 Discussion of immigration benefits and relief from removal, discussion of the practical aspects of representing immigration clients and being an immigration attorney and case rounds.
 Each student does a presentation on an immigration benefit and on an ethics issue.